Schedule a Consultation

 Executor Misconduct

-The person in charge of the estate has a legal job to protect the people getting the inheritance.
+The person in charge of the estate has a legal job to protect the people receiving the inheritance.
 When they mess that up—whether by playing favorites, being careless, or even stealing—it is called a breach of fiduciary duty.
 This mismanagement can cause big money problems and usually drag everyone into court.

 Ambiguous Will Language